nickjay66/TheMindfulParentApp/README.md

 # TheMindfulParentApp
-The Mindful Parent application I am currently developing for Android
+#The Mindful Parent application I am currently developing for Android

+#Installation

+Open project in Android studio - Minimum Android SDK is 16.

+#Use

 This app is in the beginning stages and I am adding to it daily.
-I am currently working on the recorded material for the actual meditationd.
+I am currently working on the recorded material for the actual meditations.

-Minimum Android SDK is 16.
+Users can choose which meditation to access.
+Meditation will play once chosen.
+There will be relaxing music for sleep added soon.

 I am using Adobe Stock and Photoshop for all images.